this-is-forever/another-calculator-app/README.md

 ## Building

-If you have Gradle installed, run 'gradle build' from within the project's home directory
+If you have Gradle installed, run `gradle build` from within the project's home directory

 Otherwise, run `.\gradlew.bat build` (`./gradlew build` on UNIX)